kairosity/mp3-snapathon/README.md

 - I wanted a more human-readable key, so I copied this '_id' on file creation and saved the resultant filename (with image extension) as a second primary key.
-- I also used this second key to populate my Photo's collection "filename" field - this way both Photos & Files collections do have unique identifiers (their '_ids') but they are also easily connected by their 'filename' fields, allowing me to overcome some of the complexity inherent to using the GridFS system.
+- I also used this second key to populate my Photo's collection "filename" field - this way both Photos & Files collections do have unique identifiers (their '_ids') but they are also easily connected by their 'filename' fields, allowing me to overcome some of the complexity inherent in using the GridFS system.
 - So anytime I need to call up the actual image data for a Photo document, I can just refer to the Photo document's filename as if they were one document.
 - In doing this I have emulated the idea of storing the file reference as a field on the Photos collection's documents.